Particular/docs.particular.net/nservicebus/messaging/third-party-integration.md

 Header key  | Value
 ------------- | -------------
-NServiceBus.EnclosedMessageTypes  | [FullName](https://msdn.microsoft.com/en-us/library/system.type.fullname) of the message type, e.g. `IntegrationSample.Messages.Commands.ProcessOrder`
+NServiceBus.EnclosedMessageTypes  | [FullName](https://msdn.microsoft.com/en-us/library/system.type.fullname) of the message type, e.g. `IntegrationSample.ProcessOrder`

 If set NServiceBus will instruct the serializer to deserialize the payload into the type specified.